 6 – Get to know your neighborhood

 Recognizing there is a light at the end of the tunnel is important for your psyche.
 Take some time to make a list of places you want to go and things you want to do in your new neighborhood.
 That way, you’ll keep your eye on the proverbial prize.
+Need some help?
+Our city and national parks guides can help you settle in, get the lay of the land and hit the ground running.

 7 – Allow time for goodbyes